Chang’an Small Restaurant Chapter 5

 Lin Yan then closed his eyes to rest.

-Shen Shaoguang was a woman of action and really only got up at the 5th earthly branch(7-9 a.m).
-She leisurely tidied herself up, took an umbrella, and went to a restaurant to eat a bowl of chicken wontons soup.
-The skin of the wontons were a little thick, the filling was meager, and the soup base still had a light off putting taste.
+Shen Shaoguang was a woman of action and only got up at the 5th earthly branch(7-9 a.m).
+She leisurely tidied herself up, took an umbrella, and went to a restaurant for a bowl of chicken wonton soup.
+The wonton skins were a little thick, the filling was meager, and the soup base had a light off putting taste.

 After strolling around, Shen Shaoguang went to buy some raw rice and vegetables before heading back.
-When she walked by the back door of the Shen Residence's old house, Shen Shaoguang saw a begonia protruding from the courtyard wall, on the floor were many petals.
+When she walked by the back door of the Shen Residence's old house, Shen Shaoguang saw a begonia protruding from the courtyard wall, on the floor lay many petals.
 Tsk tsk.
-Descending rain upon the begonias, concealed behind the unmoving door– alas what a poetic scene.
+Descending rain upon the begonias, concealed behind the unmoving door– alas, what a poetic scene.

 Shen Shaoguang’s memories then flashed to when the family was sent to the Lateral Courts in the imperial palace.
 Her mother was very much like the highborn begonia; how could a noble lady like her endure such hardships?
 She passed away after only one year, leaving behind the original owner who was only nine years old back then.
 Alas, her daughter also didn’t last much longer and died the following year.
 After her death, her soul was then replaced with a foreigner’s.